 This course endeavors to introduce the broad traditions of spirituality from different historical eras in Christian history; from Antiquity, to Medieval time, through to Renaissance/Reformation and then to Modern time.
 It aims to achieve this by exposing the students to primary spiritual texts and then trying to highlight and extract the theological foundations and dimensions of the spiritual orientations in these texts, so that students will be introduced to theological hermeneutics in the study of spirituality.
 The primary goals of the course are for the students to learn what are some of the basic spiritual trends in Christianity, and to be able to assess every trend from a theological perspective and in light of the Christian theological tradition as a whole.
-(Winter/Spring 2017)
+(Spring 2019)

-WS-613 Spiritual Foundations for Social Change Fowler
+WS-613: Spiritual Foundations for Social Change

+Fowler

-Justice and compassion are cornerstones of the spiritual life and the foundations of social transformation.
+Justice and compassion (kindness or mercy) are cornerstones of the spiritual life and the foundations of social transformation.
 As spiritual values, these are understood in the context of covenants of mutuality, inclusion and egalitarianism that foster right ordering of relationships.
 As transformative practices, they encompass a dialectical relationship between individuals and society, within which is an awareness of ways in which the dominant culture could be reordered to reflect life-enhancing values and just social systems.

-In this course, we will explore how these values and virtues cooperate in an engaged spirituality - i.e. grounded in the Holy One and attentive to the needs of a suffering world -by contemplating how they are embodied and operative in our own spiritual lives, and analyzing a situation of oppression and injustice with a critical and compassionate eye, and proposing solutions which are transformative, life-giving and just.
-(Fall 2016)
+Underlying these is the virtue of humility and its practice in contemplation.
+Thomas Merton described it as gratitude for life, awareness of being, and a recognition of their Source who calls us into its very own Life and life in the world.
+In this course, we will contemplate our explore how these values and virtues cooperate in an engaged spirituality - i.e. grounded in the Holy One and attentive to the needs of a suffering world - in both personal and political contexts: 1) contemplating how they are embodied and operative in our own spiritual lives, and 2) analyzing a situation of oppression and injustice with a critical and compassionate eye, and proposing solutions which are transformative, life-giving and just.
+(Fall 2018)

-WS-619 Leading with Spirit: Transforming Leadership for Social Change Fowler
+WS-619: Leading with Spirit: Transforming Leadership for Social Change Fowler

 We live in challenging times.
-Changes in our country's economic, moral and cultural landscape have impacted individuals and communities in ways that have sapped physical and economic resources, demoralized spirits, and fractured the social bonds that order civic life based on the common good, community needs, and a commitment to life-giving values.
+Changes in our country's economic, moral and cultural landscape have impacted individuals and communities in ways that have sapped physical and economic resources, demoralized spirits, and fractured the social bonds that order civic life based on the common good, community needs, and a commitment to life-giving valuess